louisnguyenn/Traceback/README.md

 # 🧭 Traceback

 Traceback helps developers get up to speed with new projects instantly.
-By summarizing **Git commits, merges, and diffs** using **Gemini AI**, it provides a clear overview of what’s been happening in a repository — so you can focus on contributing instead of catching up.
+By summarizing **Git commits, merges, and diffs** using **Gemini AI**, it provides a clear overview of what’s been happening in a repository, so you can focus on contributing instead of catching up.

 <!-- ![Traceback Preview](public/preview.png) -->